Skip to content

 How does shop temperature affect wood glue clamping time?

 Cold temperatures slow the chemical cross-linking or water evaporation that cures wood glue.
 PVA glues in particular become thick and less effective below 50 °F and cure much more slowly between 50–70 °F than at room temperature.
-This calculator accounts for that by applying a multiplier that increases clamping time as temperature falls below 100 °F. Most manufacturers recommend a minimum application temperature of 50–55 °F.
+This calculator accounts for that by multiplying the clamping time by 1.5 in shops below 60 °F. Most manufacturers recommend a minimum application temperature of 50–55 °F.

 What is the typical application rate for wood glue and how is it measured?